10 Steps to Manage Business Energy Costs

 Good energy assessors and consultants should identify demand management opportunities alongside energy efficiency, onsite generation and procurement options and provide your business with tailored, integrated options.

-Save even more by investing in energy saving projects (Actions 6-8):
+Save even more by investing in smarter energy (Steps 6-8):

 Energy efficiency is one of the best ways for businesses to reduce costs.

-Many Victorian businesses are achieving significant energy savings by replacing older, less efficient equipment with newer technology and improving their business practices and systems to reduce energy use.
-This can involve simple upgrades, like upgrading to more efficient lights, as well as making decisions based on improved energy performance when new capital investment is required.
+Many Victorian businesses are saving energy by updating older, less efficient equipment with newer technology and improving their business practices and systems.
+This can be a simple upgrade, like upgrading to more efficient lights, or choosing to install efficient equipment when it comes time to buy new equipment or replace existing equipment.

 Incentives to upgrade